wp-plugins/advanced-export-for-wp-wpmu/readme.txt

 == Description ==

+*The functionality in this plugin was incorporated into the built in export feature in WordPress 3.0*

 Working with a single large export file can be difficult.
 Use this plugin to create multiple export files that contain sections of your blog.
 This plugin has been tested on WP  & WPMU versions 2.7 - 2.8.4.
 The plugin may work on earlier versions of WP/WPMU.

 All restriction options provided in the plugin are *optional*.
 If no restrictions are selected, this plugin generates the same export file as the export feature built into WP & WPMU.